All About SSH Keys

 SSH keys offer a more secure and convenient way to authenticate to remote servers compared to traditional password-based authentication.
 They are widely used in various scenarios, including server administration, file transfers, and remote command execution.

-SSH keys can be generated using the ssh-keygen1 command on Linux, MacOS, and Windows.
-Whenever I generate SSH keys, I like to use the rsa2 encryption algorithm, there other flags3 we can use as well.
+SSH keys can be generated using the ssh-keygen command on Linux, MacOS, and Windows.
+Whenever I generate SSH keys, I like to use the rsa encryption algorithm, there other flags we can use as well.
 Another flag that I like to use is the b flag to specify the amount of bits in the key to create, I like 4096 bits.
 Finally, I like to specify the name of the key at this point using the f flag.
 So my complete command looks like this:

 Once we run this command, we will be asked to add a passphrase and then confirm it.
 I choose to not use passphrases as I feel that the SSH key is strong enough.
 If you feel like, for whatever reason, somebody will get their hands on your key, feel free to add the passphrase as an extra layer of security.